 How much does it cost to enter the tournament?

-Entry fee into the Saltwater Showdown is $375 per boat plus tax, valid through July 22nd, 2016.
-After July 22nd, the entry fee will increase to $475 per boat plus tax.
+Entry fee into the Saltwater Shootout is $375 per boat plus tax, valid through April 19, 2017.
+After April 19th, the entry fee increases to $475 per boat plus tax.

 Do I have to pay extra to add additional anglers?

 No. This is a boat tournament and we do not charge additional fees for additional anglers.
 Teams may carry as many anglers as they can safely accommodate on their boat.

 Yes.
 The captain does not need to fill out the angler portion of the entry form.
 Completion of the captain's section of the form will qualify him or her as an angler.

 Online: Look for ‘Register’ link on Saltwater Shootout navigation menu or go to www.fish.bluewatermovements.com

 By mail: Checks must be mailed by April 19th, 2017 to receive the early rate.

 In Person: Date April, 19th (7-10pm) - Pre-Season Party.
 A tournament representative will be on site at the Sands Harbor Marina to collect entry forms and payment on the specified dates.